Paige Spiranac Showcases Hourglass Shape & Voluptuous Cleavage In Skintight Jumpsuit

 For the photos, Paige posed in what appeared to be a golf course.
 She was on a patch of grass and a few trees and bushes were in a bunker a few feet behind her.

-The camera captured the blond beauty from behind at a side angle in the first frame.
-She smiled as she looked away from the lens while standing with one knee bent while she held a club in her hand.
+The blond beauty was captured from behind at a side angle in the first frame.
+She smiled as she looked away from the camera while standing with one knee bent and holding a club in her hand.
 The pose put her pert derrière on display.
 With her back arched, she flaunted her ample chest, shapely back and flat abs.

 "No way I could concentrate on golf with you wearing that.
 Gorgeous," one Instagram user quipped.

-“Your golf bodysuit would probably make my mediocre game even worse,” joked a second fan, adding flame emoji.
+"Your golf bodysuit would probably make my mediocre game even worse," a second fan joked, adding flame emoji.

 "Not sure I'd be able to concentrate with that outfit, but then who'd care," a third admirer commented.